18 Tips for a Plastic-free (ish) Kitchen on a Budget

 Not only is plastic packaging an issue, but that’s a significant amount of deforestation.

-Thankfully there are lots of eco-friendly and zero-waste alternatives now.
+Thankfully there are eco-friendly and zero-waste alternatives.

 How to give up plastic packaged kitchen roll